Quicksi/trakt_tv_localization/README.md

   Further information: https://www.themoviedb.org/faq/api

 Features:
-- On movies overview:
+- On movies/tv shows overview:
   - Translates movie titles to choosen language
   - original title is displayed in brackets below
   - added TMDB Rating after Trakt Rating
-- On movie's detail page:
+- On movie's/tv show's detail page:
   - Translates movie titles to choosen language
   - original title is displayed below localized title
   - localized plot is displayed below original plot
   - poster is localized
   - Trailers: Link to search on youtube for trailers in your language added in video section (below plot)
   - TMDB Rating added
-- No!
-Tv Shows are not working yet!
-Will be added some time - perhaps ;)

 Configuration:
 - At the top of the scriptfile there are two variables to configure your prefered language and enter your TMDB-Api-Key.